 |Review||Text/HTML (optional, accepts the same set of HTML tags as on the Letterboxd website), your review of the film, added to Diary Entry when

-This column header can also be used when importing to a list, to populate the Notes field.
+Note: this column title can also be used when importing to a list, to populate the Notes field.

 For example, a valid file might look like this:

-Your CSV file must use the comma character (",") to delimit columns.
+Your CSV file must use the comma character (,) to delimit columns—do not include a space character immediately after the comma, as this can interfere with the parsing of quoted strings.
 Strings containing commas (such as film titles, director/tag lists or review text) must be placed inside quotes, eg:

 "Joel Coen, Ethan Coen".
 Don’t forget to escape quotes within quoted text, by prefixing them with a backslash (\) character.

 Notes on importing

 - There is no undo after the confirmation step.
 Be careful!

-- The importer shows you a summary of your file before performing the import, so you can fix any mis-matched titles and/or remove any inappropriate entries (such as TV entries that have matched to similarly named films).
+- The importer shows a summary of the import file prior to completing the import, so you can fix any mismatched titles and/or remove any inappropriate entries (such as TV entries that have matched to similarly named films).

-- All films imported to your Films/Diary will be automatically marked as watched (there is an option for marking films watched when importing to a list).
+- All films imported to your Profile will be automatically marked as watched (this step is optional when importing to a list).

 - The importer updates existing Diary Entries if a film is imported with a

 WatchedDatethat matches an existing entry for the same film already in your Diary, to allow the addition of tags or a review to existing entries.

 - Multiple lines containing the same film with the same